bodkan/admixr/vignettes/tutorial.md

 This vignette describes how to calculate various population admixture statistics ($D$, $f_4$, etc.) using the `admixr` package.

-It assumes that you already know a little bit about them, because we don't have enough space to go into details of how and why they work.
-If you want to learn more and are not afraid of little bit of math, I highly recommend Benjamin Peter's [wonderful overview](http://www.genetics.org/content/early/2016/02/03/genetics.115.183913) of the subject and Nick Patterson's [original ADMIXTOOLS paper](http://www.genetics.org/content/192/3/1065).
+**A friendly warning**: many of the statistics implemented here can be quite sensitive to assumptions about population histories or to errors in the data (causiing spurious correlations between similarly processed samples, aspecially in case of ancient DNA).
+If you want to use these methods, you should really understand the theory behind them!
+I highly recommend reading Benjamin Peter's [wonderful overview](http://www.genetics.org/content/early/2016/02/03/genetics.115.183913) of the subject and Nick Patterson's [original ADMIXTOOLS paper](http://www.genetics.org/content/192/3/1065).